canonical/microceph/docs/explanation/replication.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Both clusters handle read and write operations, synchronising changes in real time between them.
 This ensures high
 availability as if one site goes down, users can continue operation on the other with no data loss.
+However, in
+order to maintain simultaneous state consistency across active sites, each operation has to be acknowledged by each
+active site before being considered complete.
+This can introduce latency, especially for geographically distant
-It is best for
-use cases requiring continuous operation and zero recovery point objective (RPO).
+sites.
+It is best for use cases requiring continuous operation and zero recovery point objective (RPO).

 Active-Passive Replication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~